-classmethod from\zip(zip\file: str | zipfile.ZipFile | BinaryIO, check\uid: bool = True)
+classmethod from\zip (zip\file: Union[str, zipfile.ZipFile, BinaryIO], check\uid: bool = True) Construct a CBCT object and pass the zip file.

 - zip\file (str, ZipFile) Path to the zip file or a ZipFile object. - check\uid (bool) Whether to enforce raising an error if more than one UID is found in the dataset.